Amanda K. Moran, J.D.

 Attorney at Law

 Amanda attended San Joaquin College of Law, where she served as both the Dean and the Academic Chair of the Delta Theta Phi Fraternity.
-Amanda served as mentor incoming law students, and was the 2013-2014 SJCL Student of the Year.
+Amanda served as a mentor for incoming law students and was the 2013-2014 SJCL Student of the Year.
 Amanda’s active involvement in her law school demonstrates her ongoing commitment to giving back to her community.
 As an attorney, Amanda continues to devote herself to the criminal justice system by providing her clients with the highest quality legal representation possible.

 During law school, Amanda was also recognized as an exceptional public speaker, by being awarded Best Oral Advocate Finalist in the 2015 George Hopper Moot Court Competition.
 Amanda’s ability to effectively argue in court has been demonstrated at all levels, from cases involving the death penalty to simple misdemeanor gun possession.

 Amanda won numerous scholarships and academic awards recognizing her dedication to the law and her desire to succeed, such as Witkin Awards for Academic Excellence in Advanced Research and Writing, Moot Court, Business Organizations, and Mediation; the Leon S. Peters Leadership Scholarship; the Elizabeth O’Neill Memorial Scholarship; and the Daryl B. Freedman Bar Study Support Scholarship.
 Amanda graduated in the top 20% of the San Joaquin College of Law class of 2016.